 BJP CEC likely to meet on Thursday to finalise candidates for Delhi assembly polls

-New Delhi, Jan 15: The Delhi assembly polls are next month, the BJP's central election committee is likely to meet to finalise the party's candidates for Delhi assembly polls on Thursday.
+New Delhi, Jan 15: The Delhi assembly polls are scheduled for next month, the BJP's central election committee is likely to meet to finalise the party's candidates for Delhi assembly polls on Thursday.

-According to the reports, the committee including Prime Minister Narendra Modi, BJP president Amit Shah besides other senior leaders of the party ma meet tomorrow ahead of the assembly polls in Delhi.
+According to the reports, the committee including Prime Minister Narendra Modi, BJP president Amit Shah and other senior leaders of the party will meet tomorrow ahead of the assembly polls in Delhi.

-On Tuesday, the ruling Aam Aadmi Party (AAP) had released its list of candidates for all 70 seats that is scheduled for February 8, fielding chief minister Arvind Kejriwal from the national capital.
+On Tuesday, the ruling Aam Aadmi Party (AAP) had released its list of candidates for all 70 seats that is scheduled for February 8, fielding Chief Minister Arvind Kejriwal from the national capital.

 With thrust on technology, Delhi likely to witness higher voter turnout

-With this it is the third time that Kejriwal would be fighting from the New Delhi seat.
+With this, it is the third time that Kejriwal would be fighting from the New Delhi seat.
 He fought for it in 2013 and 2015 polls as well.

 In the previous assembly polls BJP had won only three assembly seats while AAP won in 67.